 Cast iron is praised by chefs, grandparents, great-grandparents, and great-great-grandparents.
 The stuff lasts for ages and is supposed to be non-stick if seasoned.
 But sometimes, even after seasoning, cast iron is sticky.
 You haven’t even tried to cook with it yet; it’s just icky.
-So what can you do when cast iron is sticky after seasoning?
+So what can you do to repair the stickiness after seasoning?

-So yes, your cast iron might be sticky due to too much oil.
+So yes, your cast iron might be sticky due because you used too much oil.
 But it can also be because your tried and true seasoning method isn’t working for this cast iron piece.
 Some need to be hot when oiled.

-Disclaimer: As an Amazon Associate I earn from qualifying purchases made on my website.
+Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
 If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 How to Fix Sticky Cast Iron Cookware

 We have already ascertained that the main reason cast iron is sticky is that it has too much excess oil.
 If you try to cook with sticky cast iron, your food will be cooked, but it will also stick to the pan.

-Bake the Pan
+Bake Sticky Cast Iron Pan

 - Once finished, do not immediately remove the cast iron.
-Instead, leave it in the oven with the door cracked so it can slowly cool down.
+Instead, leave it in the oven with the door cracked so it can slowly cool down

-Re-Seasoning Cast Iron When It Is Sticky
+Re Season a Cast Iron Skillet When It Is Sticky

 Some find hot water and soap enough.
-Others need to scour.
+Others need to lightly scour with steel wool.
 You can scrub with or without soap.
-Although these days, most people do use some dish soap to clean their cast iron.
+Although these days, most people do use a small amount of soap to clean cast iron.

 Another popular scouring agent for cast iron is kosher salt.
 The reason kosher salt makes a better souring agent than table salt is the size and shape of the flake.
-Or, according to Popular Mechanics, if the situation is truly dire, use a chain-mail scrubber (also very useful to get the rust off).
+Or, according to Popular Mechanics, if the situation is truly dire, use a chain-mail scrubber (also very useful to get all the oil rust off).

-Once you have finished removing all the sticky residue, any lingering food, and rust, you must make sure your cast iron is completely dry before seasoning.
+Once you have finished removing all the sticky oil residue, black residue, any lingering food, and rust, you must make sure your cast iron is completely dry before seasoning.